Old Kingdom of Egypt: Height of the Old Kingdom

 The Old Kingdom and its royal power reached a zenith under the Fourth Dynasty (2613–2494 BC).
 King Sneferu, the first king of the Fourth Dynasty, held territory from ancient Libya in the west to the Sinai Peninsula in the east, to Nubia in the south.
 An Egyptian settlement was founded at Buhen in Nubia which endured for 200 years.
 After Djoser, Sneferu was the next great pyramid builder.
 He commissioned the building of three pyramids.
 The first is called the Meidum Pyramid, named for its location in Egypt.
 Sneferu abandoned it after the outside casing fell off of the pyramid.
 The Meidum pyramid was the first to have an above-ground burial chamber.

-Using more stones than any other Pharaoh, he commissioned the three pyramids: a now collapsed pyramid in Meidum, the Bent Pyramid at Dahshur, and the Red Pyramid, at North Dahshur.
-However, the full development of the pyramid style of building was reached not at Saqqara, but during the building of the Great Pyramids at Giza.
+Sneferu used more stones than any other Pharaoh.
+He also commissioned the Bent Pyramid at Dahshur and the Red Pyramid at North Dahshur.

-Sneferu was succeeded by his son, Khufu (2589–2566 BC), who commissioned the Great Pyramid of Giza.
+Sneferu was succeeded by his son, Khufu (2589–2566 BC), who commissioned the Great Pyramid of Giza, with which the fully developed pyramid style was reached.
 After Khufu's death, his sons Djedefre (2566–2558 BC) and Khafre (2558–2532 BC) may have quarrelled.
 The latter commissioned the second pyramid and (in traditional thinking) the Great Sphinx of Giza.
-Recent re-examination of evidence has led Egyptologist Vassil Dobrev to propose that the Sphinx was commissioned by Djedefre as a monument to his father Khufu.Alternatively, the Sphinx has been proposed to be the work of Khafre and Khufu himself.
+Recent reexamination of evidence has led Egyptologist Vassil Dobrev to propose that the Sphinx was commissioned by Djedefre as a monument to his father Khufu.Alternatively, the Sphinx has been proposed to be the work of Khafre and Khufu himself.

 There were military expeditions into Canaan and Nubia, with Egyptian influence reaching up the Nile into what is today Sudan.
 The later kings of the Fourth Dynasty were Menkaure (2532–2504 BC), who commissioned the smallest of the three great pyramids in Giza; Shepseskaf (2504–2498 BC); and, perhaps, Djedefptah (2498–2496 BC).